History of the Australian Football League: 1950s

 In 1946, the VFL established an Under-19s grade of competition to run alongside the seniors and reserves.
 In 1951, the McClelland Trophy was established as a prize for the best-performing team across all three grades.
 In 1952, the VFL hosted 'National Day', where all six matches were played outside of Melbourne.
 Matches were played at the Sydney Cricket Ground, Brisbane Exhibition Ground, North Hobart Oval, Albury Sports Ground and Victorian country towns Yallourn and Euroa.
 Of these matches Geelong v Essendon in Brisbane drew 28,000, Collingwood v Richmond in Sydney drew 25,000, Fitzroy v Melbourne in Hobart drew 18,387 and Melbourne s North Melbourne in Albury drew 15,000 spectators.

 In 1959, the VFL planned the code's first purpose-built mega-stadium, VFL Park (later known as Waverley Park), to give it some independence from the Melbourne Cricket Club, which managed the Melbourne Cricket Ground.
 VFL Park was planned to hold 155,000 spectators, to make it making it one of the largest stadiums in the world—although it would ultimately be built with a capacity of 78,000.
 Land for the stadium was purchased at Mulgrave, in those days just farmland, but one day predicted to be near demographic centre of Melbourne's population.

 Geelong was the stand-out team at the beginning of the 1950s, winning the Premiership in 1951 and then setting an enduring record of 23 consecutive wins, starting in Round 12, 1952, and ending in Round 13, 1953.
 This streak included the 1952 Premiership.
 In 1954, Footscray became the first of the 1925 expansion teams to win the premiership.

 Melbourne became a powerhouse during the 1950s and early 1960s under coach Norm Smith and star player Ron Barassi.
 The club contested seven consecutive grand finals from 1954 to 1960, winning five Premierships, including three in a row between 1955 and 1957.

 Television coverage began in 1957, with direct telecasts of the final quarter permitted.
-At first, several channels competed through broadcasting different games.
-However, when the VFL found that television was reducing crowds, it decided that no coverage was to be allowed for 1960.
-In 1961, replays (in Melbourne) were introduced, although direct telecasts were rarely permitted in Melbourne; other States and Territories, however, enjoyed live telecasts every Saturday afternoon.
+At first, several channels competed by broadcasting different games.
+However, when the VFL found that television was reducing crowds, it decided that no coverage was to be allowed in 1960.
+In 1961, replays in Melbourne were introduced, although direct telecasts were rarely permitted there; other states and territories, however, enjoyed live telecasts every Saturday afternoon.

 The VFL Premiership Trophy was first awarded in addition to a pennant flag in 1959; essentially, the same trophy design has been in use since.